grid_layout¶

 Everything above has set the ground rules for motion, but doesn’t cause it to move.
 However, you have set almost all the pieces in place to respond to requests to change the position.
 All that is left is the Extra method that performs the animation, called

-method that will update the display elements based on the requested position.But there’s even one more trick to the animation.
+_animate_switch.
+The_animate_switchmethod is triggered by a touch event through theselectedControl class method.
+Once triggered, this method checks how much time has elapsed.
+Based on the elapsed time and theanimation_timeinput variable, the_animate_switchfunction calculates thepositionwhere the switch should be.
+Then, it takes thispositionto call the_draw_positionmethod that will update the display elements based on the requested position.But there’s even one more trick to the animation.
 The

-calculates the target position based on a linear relationship between the time and the position.
+_animate_switchcalculates the target position based on a linear relationship between the time and the position.
 However, to give the animation a better “feel”, it is desirable to tweak the motion function depending upon how this widget should behave or what suits your fancy.
 To do this we can use an “easing” function.
 In short, this adjusts the constant speed (linear) movement to a variable speed during the movement.
 Said another way, it changes the position versus time function according to a specific waveform equation.
 There are a lot of different “easing” functions that folks have used or you can make up your own.
-Some common easing functions are provided in theeasing.py
+Some common easing functions are provided in theeasing.pyfile.
+You can change the easing function based on changing which function is imported at the top of this file.
+You can see where the position is tweaked by the easing function in the line in the_animate_switchmethod:self._draw_position(easing(position)) # update the switch position

 Go play around with the different easing functions and observe how the motion behavior changes.
 You can use these functions in multiple dimensions to get all varieties of behavior that you can take advantage of.
 The website easings.net can help you visualize some of the behavior of the easing functions.